-CCTV was developed in Germany by Walter brunch in the early 1940s it was then used by the US military in the testing of the v2 missile officials were able to monitor the testing close range without danger watching out for defects and other problems that might have otherwise gone undetected.
+In the early 1940s, Walter Brunch invented CCTV, which was then employed by the US military in the testing of the v2 missile.
+Officials were able to observe the testing at close range without risk, looking for faults and other problems that could have gone undiscovered otherwise.

-By the mid-1960s CCTV was being used in a few European cities to monitor public places such as train stations and city centers.
+By the mid-1960s, CCTV was being used to monitor public venues such as train stations and city centers in a few European towns.

-In the 1970s governmental and financial institutions worldwide began using CCTV in crime prevention by the mid-1980s the outdoor camera technology improved dramatically with the advancement of heaters and fans to reduce condensation and foggy lenses during this time the industry developed the pan and tilt features of the cameras or what is known as PTZ cameras busted during the late 1990s
+By the mid-1980s, outdoor camera technology had improved dramatically with the advancement of heaters and fans to reduce condensation and foggy lenses.
+During this time, the industry developed the pan and tilt features of the cameras, or what is known as PTZ cameras, which were busted during the late 1990s.

-New equipment was developed that was more vandal-proof and more advanced with facial and license-plate recognition CCTV is used currently on our roadways they help to monitor congestion in accidents by notifying the authorities when the average speed drops below a preset threshold or if the number of vehicles passing within a time period is above a certain threshold.
+New equipment was created that was more vandal-proof and had more advanced facial and license-plate recognition capabilities.
+On our roads today, CCTV helps to monitor traffic congestion and accidents by alerting authorities when the average speed falls below a preset level or when the number of cars passing in a certain time period exceeds a specific threshold.